kmal808/kmal808/README.md

 * ✉️  You can contact me at [kurtmalleydev@gmail.com](mailto:kurtmalleydev@gmail.com)
 * 🚀  I'm currently working on [Get Shorty | A URL Shortener](http://https://kmal808.github.io/url-shortener/)
 * 🧠  I'm currently learning JavaScript
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I would like to collaborate on interesting open source projects.
 * 👨‍👩‍👦‍👦  My family is my "why"
 * 🏄  Surf, sk8, and snow